yoyosource/BOTC-HomeBrew/Outsider/README.md

 If you die by execution, tonight all Townsfolk are drunk.

 ## ![](Butterfingers/.image_big.png) [Butterfingers](Butterfingers)
-When you are executed, tonight each player holding good potions receive the same number of evil potions and all good potions break.
+When you are executed, each good potion in play becomes an evil potion.

 ## ![](Cartographer/.image_big.png) [Cartographer](Cartographer)
 When you die, the following night the Demon sees the Grimoire.